 New Edition, corrected throughout, and considerably improved and modernized, by T. G. BUNT, Land Surveyor.
-To which are added, TABLES OF SIX-FIGURE LOGARITHMS, &c., superintended by R. FARLEY, of the Nautical Almanac Establishment.
-Post 8vo.
-12s. cloth.
+To which are added, TABLES OF SIX-FIGURE LOGARITHMS, &c., superintended by R.FARLEY, of the Nautical Almanac Establishment.
+Post Svo.
+128. cloth.

 D'AGINCOURT.-THE HISTORY OF ART, BY ITS MONU-MENTS, from its Decline in the Fourth Century to its Restoration in the Sixteenth.
-Translated from the French of Seroux D'Agincourt, by Owen Jones, Architect.
-In 3,335 Subjects, engraved on 328 Plates.
+Translated from the French of SEROUX D'AGINCOURT, by OWEN JONES, Architect.
+In 3,335 Sub-jects, engraved on 328 Plates.
 Vol. I. Architecture, 73 Plates; Vol. II.
 Sculpture, 51 Plates; Vol. III.
 Painting, 204 Plates.
 3 vols. royal folio, £5.
 58. sewed.

-DALE.-THE DOMESTIC LITURGY AND FAMILY CHAP-

-LAIN, in two Parts: the First Part being Church Services adapted for domestic use, with Prayers for every day of the week, selected exclusively from the Book of Common Prayer; Part II. comprising an appropriate Sermon for every Sunday in the year.
-By the Rev. Thomas Dale, M.A., Vicar of St. Pancras.
+- DALE.-THE DOMESTIC LITURGY AND FAMILY CHAP-LAIN, it two Parts: the First Part being Church Services adapted for domestic use, with Prayers for every day of the week, selected exclusively from the Book of Common Prayer; Part II. comprising an appropriate Sermon for every Studay in the year.
+By the Rev. THOMAS DALE, M.A., Vicar of St. Pancras.
 Post 4to., 21s. cloth: or, bound by Hayday, 31s.
-6d. calflettered; £2.
-10s. morocco.

-DE JAENISCH & WALKER.-DE JAENISCH'S CHESS PRE-

-CEPTOR: A New Analysis of the Openings of Games.
-By C. F. De JAENISCH, of St. Petersburgh.
-Translated from the French, with copions Notes, by GEORGE WALKER, Author of "Chess Studies," and various other Works on the Game of Chess.
+6d. calf lettered; $\pm 2$ .
+10s. morocco. - DE JAENISCH & WALKER.-DE JAENISCH'S CHESS PRE-CEPTOR: A New Analysis of the Openings of Games.
+By C. F. DE JAENISCH, of St. Petersburgh.
+Translated from the French, with copions Notes, by GEOROR WALKER, Author of "Chess Studies," and various other Works on the Game of Chess.
 8vo.
 15s. cloth.